-- 10.4.4.
-How does the proposal deal with car parking?
-Should the new homes have associated parking or can they be car-free?
-If parking is provided, is it provided on site or is there capacity on the street?
-You may need to commission a parking survey to justify parking proposals. - 10.4.5.
+- 10.4.5.
 Demonstrate how the proposal allows sufficient, well designed, secure storage for bicycles.
 At the time of writing the London Plan requires 1 space per one person dwelling, 1.5 spaces for a two person dwelling, 2 spaces for other dwellings, as well as additional guest spaces.
 Explain how many bicycle spaces are provided and where spaces for other things such as mobility scooters and alternative bikes are stored.
-Have you provided other external spaces for guest bicycles? - 10.4.6.
-Does the proposal allow for an inclusive experience, allowing people of differing needs to enjoy it?
+Have you provided other external spaces for guest bicycles? - experience, allowing people of differing needs to enjoy it?
 What design tools and features have you utilised to make the new homes and the landscape around them more accessible?
 Have you included at least 10% wheelchair accessible dwellings if your development has 9 or more homes?
 What level of the Building Regulations Part M do the proposed new homes comply with?
-See section 12.16 for more information. - 10.4.7.
+See section 12.16 for more information. - 2.4.7.
 Explain how any specific issues relating to access have been addressed.
 Has safety been properly considered, including overlooking of spaces and lighting?
 Has legibility been considered so that visitors can easily navigate the scheme?